BondGraphTools/BondGraphTools/docs/tutorials/RC.rst

-To demonstrate that the isolated system is behaving correctly, we simulate from the initial where the C component has $x_0=1$ and run the simulation over the  time interval $(0,5)$.
-This results in a vector $t$ of time of time points and a corresponding vector $x$ of data points which can then be plotted against each other with `matplotlib` ::
+To demonstrate that the isolated system is behaving correctly, we simulate from the initial where the C component has :math:`x_0=1` and run the simulation over the  time interval :math:`(0,5)`.
+This results in a vector :math:`t` of time of time points and a corresponding vector :math:`x` of data points which can then be plotted against each other with `matplotlib` ::

     timespan = [0, 5]